hpgbproductions/FltRec/Commands.md

 The following information cannot be recorded:
 - Start location if Movement set is disabled
-- Switching of weapons or combat mode
+- Switching of weapons, targets, or combat mode

 ## Commands